 So why does it keep happening and what can we do to stop it?

-The first step is to break down the silos.
-Companies have begun to recognise the crucial importance of this, which is why in the last five years we have seen the rise of the Chief Customer Officer – a single board level executive leading customer experience efforts across business units such as sales, marketing and service, or even over an entire company.
+The first step involved breaking down silos in the workplace.
+Companies have begun to recognise the crucial importance of this, which is why in the last five years we have seen the rise of the Chief Customer Officer – a single board level executive leading experience efforts across business units such as sales, marketing and service, or even over an entire company.

 More importantly, how do you begin to create an outside-in customer centric structure in your organisation?
 There are a few core things you need to do: